fmezou/lappupdate/docs/background_papers/firefox-background.rst

 Deployment Tips
 ---------------

-Mozilla installer covers the two first issues.
+Mozilla installer covers the two first issues of a deployment plan.
 The command line option for a :dfn:`silent install` is ``-ms`` and additional installation options may be tuned in a configuration file specified with ``/INI``.
 See :ref:`background_firefox-installer_options` for an overview of the installer command line options.